PSAdamH/Unit13-Work/Documentation/documentation.md

 ### Main fonts of the website

-+ For the website I will use the Josefin Sans font this is because it has quite a nice look to it and it is quite an unique font that I feel is under apprecated, it also goes really well with the layout and colours of this website.
++ For the website I will use the Josefin Sans font this is because it has quite a nice look to it and it is quite an unique font that I feel is under appreciated, it also goes really well with the layout and colours of this website.

 + The font will come from google fonts: https://fonts.google.com/specimen/Josefin+Sans, The weight of the font will be: Extra-light 200.